Jigsaw (Marvel Comics): Crossovers

 Jigsaw appears in both Batman/Punisher intercompany crossover books.
-In the first crossover, Jigsaw allies with the Joker and they both fight the Punisher and Batman (Jean Paul Valley).
-In the sequel, Jigsaw's face is repaired by one of the world's foremost plastic surgeons, extorted by the Joker (although the result is never seen as his face is heavily bandaged for most of the story), whom Jigsaw allies with again to take over Gotham.
-At the end of this crossover, Jigsaw's reconstructed face is destroyed by one of the Punisher's fragmentation grenades, and he is knocked out and left for the police by Batman (Bruce Wayne).
-Jigsaw and the Punisher's activities in Gotham are later recounted by both Azrael and Nightwing.
+In the first crossover, Jigsaw allies with the Joker and they both fight the Punisher and Batman (Jean-Paul Valley).
+In the sequel, Jigsaw's face is repaired by a plastic surgeon, only to be destroyed again by one of the Punisher's grenades.

-When the Amalgam Universe came into being as a result of the events of DC vs. Marvel, Jigsaw was merged with Wonder Woman foe Cheetah to form "Pelt-Man"; cursed by an ancient ritual to resemble a big cat, Billy Minerva took his anger over his condition out on beautiful people, mutilating their faces until he was located and subdued by Trevor Castle and Diana Prince.
+In the Amalgam Universe, Jigsaw is merged with DC Comics character Cheetah to form "Pelt-Man"; cursed by an ancient ritual to resemble a big cat, Billy Minerva takes his anger over his condition out on beautiful people, mutilating their faces.